romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 This occurrence corresponds to the massive (> 80 % Chr), intermediate-Cr# (0.60–0.66) chromitite (type I) of García-Tudela _et al._, (2024), classified as chromitites _sensu stricto_ (_i.e._ > 75 % Chr) by [Moreno _et al._ (2001)](https://doi.org/10.1144/jgs.158.4.601).
 This outcrop also yielded some of the highest PGE concentrations measured in the Cabo Ortegal chromitites.

-> Make sure that the interpreted origin is mentionned here.
+> NOTE: Make sure that the interpreted origin is mentionned here.

 #### Stop 1.4B: Type-4 pyroxenites